+The program encourages community service work and work related to the participant's course of study.
+There are options to pursue both on and off campus work.
 A student's work must be in the general public interest.
 It may not be primarily for the benefit of members in a limited membership organization.
 It may not involve sectarian instruction or other religious activities of a church; and it may not involve the construction, operation, or maintenance of any portion of a facility used for sectarian instruction or religious worship.
 Finally, FWS jobs must be free of partisan political involvement.
 Students may not work for the Department of Education, a member of the Congress, or in any position that includes lobbying the government.

-To qualify as an off-campus Work-Study employing agency, an organization must be either a federal, state or local government agency, or a private, nonprofit organization within the US.
+To qualify as an off-campus Work-Study employing agency, an organization must be either a federal, state or local government agency, or a private, non-profit organization within the US.
 The only permissible employment outside of the US is in a US government facility such as an embassy or military base.
-The FWSP covers 100% of the wages of students serving as reading and math tutors for elementary school children.
-Non-profit agencies serving the needs of low-income individuals contribute 10% or 25% plus fringe.
-All other nonprofit agencies contribute the standard 30% plus fringe.
 Privately-owned, for-profit companies are eligible for participation in the program provided the work is directly related to the student's career goals.
-The company must also document an inability to hire the student without the FWSP subsidy and contribute 50% of the student's total FWSP earnings plus fringe.
+The company must also document an inability to hire the student without the FWSP subsidy.

-The allowable wage range for graduate students for the academic year 2012-13 is \$12.50 - \$18.15 per hour.
+The allowable wage range for graduate students for the academic year 2014-15 is \$12.50 - \$18.15 per hour.
 Employers are generally permitted to set the wage rate for their jobs in accordance with fair labor practices.
 Work-Study participants are paid through the Harvard payroll systems; employers are then billed for their share of the student's total earnings, which generally ranges from 30% to 50% of wages paid.
 Students are eligible to work up to 20 hours per week while classes are in session and up to 40 hours per week during vacation periods.